CUBRID/cubrid-manual/en/admin/db_manage.rst

     Intermediate and final results of query processing and sorting need only temporary storage.
 Based on the size of required temporary data, it will be first stored in memory (the space size is determined by the system parameter **temp_file_memory_size_in_pages** specified in **cubrid.conf**).
 Exceeding data has to be stored on disk.

     Database will usually create and use temporary volumes to allocate disk space for temporary data.
-They user may however assign permanent database volumes with the purpose of storing temporary data using by running **cubrid addvoldb -p temp** command.
+Administrator may however assign permanent database volumes with the purpose of storing temporary data using by running **cubrid addvoldb -p temp** command.
 If such volumes exist, they will have priority over temporary volumes when disk space is allocated for temporary data.

     The examples of queries that can use temporary data are as follows:

        *   Queries creating the resultset like **SELECT**
        *   Queries including **GROUP BY** or **ORDER BY**
        *   Queries including a subquery
        *   Queries executing sort-merge join
        *   Queries including the **CREATE INDEX** statement

     To have complete control on the disk space used for temporary data and to prevent it from consuming all system disk space, our recommendation is to:

        *   create permanent database volumes in advance to secure the required space for temporary data
        *   limit the size of the space used in the temporary volumes when a queries are executed by setting **temp_file_max_size_in_pages** parameter in **cubrid.conf** (there is no limit by default).